 Details can be found on the Scottish Parliament's website.

-- extend protection from eviction for tenants while confined to their homes.
+- extends protection from eviction for tenants while confined to their homes.

-- lessen pressures on public services, business and consumers and enable continued operation of services while controls on movements are in place.
+- lessens pressures on public services, business and consumers and enables continued operation of services while controls on movements are in place.

-- enable the justice system it to continue to deliver essential services.
+- enables the justice system to continue to deliver essential services.

 'Essential' or 'key' workers include police, health and social staff, and people who work in shops selling food and other important products.
 A full list of jobs which are considered essential is available from the Scottish Government.

 Due to the coronavirus COVID-19 being a very serious disease that in severe cases can cause death, more people are unfortunately dying than is normal.

 If you see or hear the phrase 'excess deaths', it's referring to the number of extra deaths that have been recorded in a period of time over what was expected.

 It is worked out using past figures to calculate what the total number of people in a population expected to die in a given timeframe is, and then comparing that number against the actual number of deaths there have been.